 A New Way of Teaching Maths

-Mathematics is a notoriously despised subject for the majority students, ranging from primary school age right up until the time of sweet 16s where the majority say goodbye to the subject with nothing short of adulation.
-However it now seems that there may well be newly discovered scientific reasons behind such a fervent disliking for mathematics and, moreover, our child’s difficulties in grasping key concepts.
-So here we take a look at why a recent study may well shed light on how our children should be taught in order to fully grasp, and even potentially enjoy, mathematics.
+Mathematics is a notoriously despised subject for most students, ranging from primary school age until the time of sweet 16s, where the majority say goodbye to the subject.
+However, it now seems that there may well be newly discovered scientific reasons behind such a fervent disliking for mathematics and our child’s difficulties in grasping key concepts.
+So here we take a look at why a recent study may well shed light on how our children should be taught to grasp fully, and even potentially enjoy, mathematics.

 So, just what is this new research reporting?